shader-slang/slang/docs/user-guide/06-targets.md

 * **Constant bufffers** are used for passing relatively small (4KB or less) amounts of data that will be read by GPU code.
 Constant bufers are passed via `b` registers.

-* **Shader resourcee views** (SRVs) include most textures, buffers, and other opaque resource types thare are read or sampled by GPU code.
+* **Shader resource views** (SRVs) include most textures, buffers, and other opaque resource types thare are read or sampled by GPU code.
 SRVs use `t` registers.

 * **Unordered access views** (UAVs) include textures, buffers, and other opaque resource types used for write or read-write operations in GPU code.
 UAVs use `u` registers.